-Agent

-In relation to the owner of a property, means a person appointed by the owner of the property:

-- (a) to receive rental or other payments in respect of the property on behalf of the owner; or - (b) To make payments in respect of the property on behalf of the owner.
+Agent In relation to the owner of a property, means a perso appointed by the owner of the property: (a) to receive rental or other payments in respect of the property on behalf of the owner; or (b) To make payments in respect of the property on behalf of the owner.
+Agricultural purposes In relation to the use of a property , excludes the use of a property for the purpose of ecotourism or for the trading in or hunting of game Annually Means once every financial year.
+Appeal board Means a valuation appeal board established in terms of Section 56.

-Agricultural purposes

-Means property that is used primarily for agricultural purposes but, without derogating from section 9, excludes any portion thereof that is used commercially for the hospitality of guests, and excludes the use of the property for the purpose of eco-tourism or for the trading in or hunting of game;

-As per the Circular on the rating of property categories regulated in terms of the municipal property rates regulations on the rate ratio between the residential and non-residential properties (Gazette No. 32061 and 32062, issued on 27 March 2009) - the Agricultural rate ratio is the effective rate inclusive of any rebates applied by the Municipality.
-The agricultural ratio takes into account the extent of services provided by the municipality; the contribution of agriculture to the local economy; the extent to which agriculture assists in meeting the service delivery and development obligations of the municipality; and the contribution of Agriculture to the social and economic welfare of farm workers.
-Based on this, there is no obligation on the Municipality to give further reductions, exemptions over and above the prescribed ratio

-Annually

-Means once every financial year.

-Appeal board

-Means a valuation appeal board established in terms of Section 56.

-Assistant Municipal Valuer

-A person designated as an assistant municipal valuer in terms of Section 35(1) or (2).

-Category

-- (a) In relation to property, means a category of properties determined in terms of Section 8; and - (b) In relation to owners of properties, means a category of owners determined in terms of Section 15(2)

-Data-collector

-Means a person designated as a data-collector in terms of section 36

-Date of valuation

-Means the date determined by a municipality in terms of Section 31(1)

-District Municipality

-Means a municipality that has municipal executive and legislative authority in an area that includes more than one municipality, and which is described in Section 155 (1) of the Constitution as a category C Municipality.

-Effective date

-- (a) In relation to a valuation roll, means the date on which the valuation roll takes effect in terms of Section 32(1); or - (b) In relation to a supplementary valuation roll, means the date on which a supplementary valuation roll takes effect in terms of Section 78(2)(b)
+Assistant Municipal Valuer A person designated as an assistant municipal valuer in terms of Section 35(1) or (2).
+Category (a) In relation to property, means a category of properties determined in terms of Section 8; and (b) In relation to owners of properties, means a category of owners determined in terms of Section 15(2) Data-collector Means a person designated as a data-collector in terms of section 36 Date of valuation Means the date determined by a municipality in terms of Section 31(1) District Management Area Means a part of a district municipality which in terms of Section 6 of the Municipal Structures Act has no local municipality and is governed by that Municipality alone.
+District Municipality Means a municipality that has municipal executive and legislative authority in an area that includes more than one municipality, and which is described in Section 155 (1) of the Constitution as a category C Municipality.
+Effective date (a) In relation to a valuation roll, means the date on which the valuation roll takes effect in terms of Section 32(1); or (b) In relation to a supplementary valuation roll, means the date on which a supplementary valuation roll takes effect in terms of Section 78(2)(b) Exclusion In relation to a municipality's rating power, means a restriction of that power as provided for in Section 17

-Exclusion

-In relation to a municipality's rating power, means a restriction of that power as provided for in Section 17

-Exemption

-In relation to the payment of a rate, means an exemption granted by a municipality in terms of Section 15
+Exemption In relation n to the payme ent of a rat e, I means an exemption gra nted by a muni cipality ' in terms of Section 15

-Financial year

-Means the period starting from 1 July in a year to 30 June the next year.
+Financial yearMeans the period starting from 1 July in a year to 30June the next year.

-Income Tax Act

-Means the Income Tax Act, 1962 (Act No. 58 of 1962)
+Income Tax Act Means the Income Tax Act, 1962 (Act No. 58 of 1962)

-Land reform beneficiary

-In relation to a property, means a person who:
+Land reform beneficiary In relation to a property, means a person who:

-- (a) acquired the property through: - (i) the Provision of Land and Assistance Act,1993 (Act No. 126 of 1993); or - (ii) the Restitution of Land Rights Act, 1994 (Act No. 22 of 1944); - (b) holds the property subject to the Communal Property Associations Act, 1996 (Act No. 28 of 1996); or - (c) holds or acquires the property in terms of such other land tenure reform legislation as may pursuant to Section 25(6) and (7) of the

-Constitution be enacted after this Act has taken effect.

-Land Tenure right
+- (a) acquired the property through: - (i) the Provision of Land and Assistance Act, 1993 (Act No. 126 of 1993); or - (ii) the Restitution of Land Rights Act, 1994 (Act No. 22 of 1944); - (b) holds the property subject to the Communal Property Associations Act, 1996 (Act No. 28 of 1996); or - (c) holds or acquires the property in terms of such other land tenure reform legislation as may pursuant to Section 25(6) and (7) of the Constitution be enacted after this Act has taken effect. - Land Tenure rightMeans an old order right or a new order right as defined in Section 1 of the Communal Land Rights Act, 2004.